Tylon-ldd/CSC-436-HW04/README.md

 ##2.
 Time is not enough, so don't make the web beautiful.

 ##3.
-It is finished on the first firebase angular application, and the necessary function.
+It is finished on the first firebase angular application, add the necessary function.

 ##4. extra credit 1 is finished.